Gavi's impact in Africa since 2000

 Gavi’s support helps improve global health security by reducing the risk of infectious disease outbreaks that have epidemic and pandemic potential.
 Crucial to this engagement is Gavi’s support for emergency vaccine stockpiles to protect against the epidemic-prone diseases cholera, Ebola, meningococcal meningitis and yellow fever.

-• 21 infectious diseases are part of Gavi’s vaccine portfolio in Africa as of April 2025 – including Ebola, malaria and mpox
+- 20 infectious diseases are prevented by vaccines in Gavi’s portfolio in Africa as of November 2025 – including Ebola, malaria and mpox

-• 469m unique children reached with routine immunisation in Africa
+- >500m children reached through routine immunisation in Africa

 World’s first malaria vaccines

-As of April 2025, 20 countries in Africa have introduced malaria vaccines into routine immunisation with Gavi support: Benin, Burkina Faso, Burundi, Cameroon, Central African Republic, Chad, Côte d’Ivoire, Democratic Republic of the Congo, Ghana, Kenya, Liberia, Malawi, Mali, Mozambique, Niger, Nigeria, Sierra Leone, South Sudan and Uganda.
-Additional countries are expected to introduce this year.
+As of November 2025, 24 countries in Africa have introduced malaria vaccines into routine immunisation with Gavi support: Benin, Burkina Faso, Burundi, Cameroon, Central African Republic, Chad, Côte d’Ivoire, Democratic Republic of the Congo, Ethiopia, Ghana, Guinea, Kenya, Liberia, Malawi, Mali, Mozambique, Niger, Nigeria, Sierra Leone, South Sudan, Sudan, Togo, Uganda and Zambia.

 Driving progress through partnership

 Investing in health care is essential to sustainable development: as children become healthier, they, their families, communities and countries are more able to be economically prosperous and socially stable.
-Through our current partnerships with 40 African countries, Gavi supports routine immunisation programmes to strengthen access to and delivery of PHC as a pathway towards achieving Universal Health Coverage (UHC).
-Last African Vaccination Week (AVW), partners celebrated 50 years of the Expanded Programme on Immunization (EPI) – the impact of which Gavi was established in 2000 to expand.
+Through our current partnerships with 41 African countries, Gavi supports routine immunisation programmes to strengthen access to and delivery of PHC as a pathway towards achieving Universal Health Coverage (UHC).
+During African Vaccination Week (AVW) 2024, partners celebrated 50 years of the Expanded Programme on Immunization (EPI) – the impact of which Gavi was established in 2000 to expand.
 Click here to read more about these partnerships.

 Combating cervical cancer

-Between 2014 and 2023, more than 20.2m girls in Africa have been immunised against human papillomavirus (HPV), the main cause of cervical cancer, and 23 African countries had introduced the HPV vaccine with Gavi support.
+From 2014 through 2024, more than 43.7 million girls in Africa have been immunised against human papillomavirus (HPV), the main cause of cervical cancer, and 24 African countries had introduced the HPV vaccine with Gavi support.

 Sustainable financing

-African governments have increased considerably their co-financing of Gavi-supported vaccines over the last ten years – from US$ 15 million in 2010 to more than US$ 145 million in 2023.
+African governments have increased considerably their co-financing of Gavi-supported vaccines over the last ten years – from US$ 15 million in 2010 to more than US$ 175 million in 2024.
 This sustained investment is in alignment with the Addis Declaration on Immunization commitment to “increase and sustain domestic investments and funding allocations for immunization.”
-By end 2023, African governments had invested more than US$ 1.1 billion in co-financing of Gavi-supported vaccines.
+By end 2024, African governments had invested nearly US$ 1.3 billion in co-financing of Gavi-supported vaccines.
 In July 2024, the Abidjan Declaration in Côte d’Ivoire marked a new era of sustainable immunisation in Africa – read more in this article by Gavi CEO Dr Sania Nishtar, writing in The Africa Report.

 This will support countries to mobilise domestic resources for health and improve health spending, while enabling development partners and countries to align on joint financing.